beyondwords-io/legacy-android-player-sdk/README.md

-# SpeechKit player #
+# Quick Start #

-`SpeechKit player` is an application level media player for Android that includes UI components to control the playbck of audio articles.
-SpeechKit player is easy to integrate and use in application.

-## Using SpeechKit player ##

-SpeechKit player module can be obtained from [Bintray maven repository](https://bintray.com/).

 ### 1. Add repositories ###

-You need to make sure you have the [Bintray maven repository](https://bintray.com/) repository in the `build.gradle` file in the root of your project:
+You need to make sure you have [Bintray maven repository](https://bintray.com/) repository in the `build.gradle` file in the root of your project:

 ```gradle
 repositories {